Receivable Put Options for Credit Protection

 Here is an example depicting the benefit of the Put Option Contract:

-The Receivable Put is a loss-occurring contract and only covers Chap 11 & Chap 7 bankruptcy events.
+The Receivable Put Option is a loss-occurring contract and only covers Chap 11 & Chap 7 bankruptcy events.
 The bankruptcy filing must occur within the contract period or there is no coverage (even if sales occurred during contract period).
 The contracts are loss-occurring and do not provide coverage for protracted default or slow-pay.